The Complete Guide to Conjugating Verbs in Italian

 To conjugate any verb in Italian, you need to add a different ending to the stem of the verb.

-To get the stem of the verb, you need the last three letters of the infinitive of regular verbs.
+To get the stem of the verb, you need to remove the last three letters of the infinitive of regular verbs.

 The stem of parlare is parl-.
 We got the stem by removing the last three letters of the infinitive of the verb (parlare)